neutrons/SNAPRed/docs/source/developer/architecture/backend/algorithms/calculate_diffcal_table.rst

 Description:
 ------------
 This algorithm calculates a diffraction calibration table based on the input workspace.
-It uses the instrument definition within the workspace to create a DIFC table and then converts this table into a calibration table.
+It uses the instrument definition within the workspace and calls the CalculateDIFC algorithm, which moronically creates matrix workspace, and converts the matrix workspace into a calibration table.

 Expected Inputs:
 ----------------